Prescriptions

 New Online Prescription Ordering Service

-We’re pleased to announce that we will soon be starting a project to transistion to a new online system for requesting your repeat medications, called
+We have started a project to transistion to a new online system for requesting your repeat medications, called

-Sign up today and enjoy fast, secure, and hassle-free repeat medication ordering.
-Please note: You must be 16 years and over to sign up for this service.
+You must be 16 years and over to sign up for this service.

 This service provides quick and easy access to your current repeat prescription list and links directly to your medical records—meaning there's no need to manually enter medication names.
 It's simple, convenient, and keeps your prescriptions up to date.
 You can also cancel appointments, saving you time phoning the practice during busy periods.